raspberrychris/cattreeguide/content/_index.md

 ### Product Description

 The YUNWEI Newest Cat Tree is a great addition to any home.
 Constructed with an innovative design, this cat tree provides a high-quality platform for your cats to scratch, claw and play.
 Made of durable material, this cat tree will provide your cats with hours of entertainment and relaxation.
 The multi-level cat tree includes a condo and hammock for your feline friends to take their naps on.
-With its grey color and clean lines, this cat tree is the perfect
+With its grey color and clean lines, this cat tree is perfect for your furry friends.

 ### Our Rating For This Product

+After figuring out the difficult assembly process, it was totally worth it.
+This is a sturdy tree and the hammock is a definite multiple-cat winner.
+The condo is large enough for my one cat to comfortably sprawl out in.
+I'm pretty sure he'll use this every day.

 ⭐⭐⭐⭐⭐